stylianosnicoletti/Emojis-usage-in-social-media-by-demographics/README.md

 </br>
 The work steps contain the following:
 </br>
-1) Collecting millions of tweets with emojis in English at least
+1) Collecting millions of tweets with emojis in English at least (Twitter API)

 2) Applying one of the state-of-the-art methods for gender and age estimation of Twitter users

 3) Performing statistical analysis for data

 4) Building emojis usage models for recommendation